denistsoi/franklinchen.github.io/source/_posts/2011-10-18-disagreement-on-the-use-of-time.markdown

 But I'm still curious about why she seemed annoyed that I spent an hour a day practicing music, as though I'm not getting chores done.
 I won't speculate about why, since the only right way to satisfy my curiosity would be to ask her myself, and I passed up the opportunity to do so.

 My brief response to her was meant to convey a simple message: time management is important for all of us with our busy lives, but I've made certain choices, sacrificing some activities in order to gain others.
-The decisions are often quite difficult, because I have a *huge* number of interests, and therefore have to sacrifice the majority of them in order to focus on the fewer that I have decide are most worthwhile to pursue.
+The decisions are often quite difficult, because I have a *huge* number of interests, and therefore have to sacrifice the majority of them in order to focus on the fewer that I have decided are most worthwhile to pursue.
 A breadth-first traversal of all possible life activities would result in completing nothing.

 ## Trading passive for active